snowch/carbon-products-development-environment/README.md

 Issues
 ------
-Proxy support is untested and not documented.
+1) Proxy support is untested and not documented.
 If you are working behind a proxy, please let me know and I can focus on improving proxy support.
 If you don't want to wait for me, you can try the instructions for setting up a proxy, as described here:

 https://github.com/tmatilai/vagrant-proxyconf

+2) There are a number of build errors in eclipse.

 Usage
 -----